|Search||Hot Links||What's New!|

 Don't see the animation? click here to download Macromedia Shockwave Player.

 [Some suggest to use Bernoulli's principle to explain how a wing works, while many others find the use of Bernoulli's principle in this manner to be incorrect.
 Read On!]

 Bernoulli's principle applies to any fluid, and since air is a fluid, it applies to air.
 The camber of an airfoil causes an increase in the velocity of the air passing over the airfoil.
 This results in a decrease in the pressure in the stream of air moving over the top of the airfoil.

 Many believe that this use of Bernoulli's principle to explain lift is incorrect because flat wings (such as seen on balsa wood airplanes, paper planes and others) also have managed to create lift.
-Please read How planes fly: the physical description of flight or Section 4.1 of Level 2 as well to get a fuller understanding of the creation of lift.
+Please read How planes fly, or Section 4.1 of Level 2 as well to get a fuller understanding of the creation of lift.

 Send all comments to email@example.com